uutzinger/SerialUI/README.md

 It includes a serial plotter for displaying numerical data.

 It offers features beyond other serial terminals.
-For example, in addition to features found on Arduino IDE it offers:
+For example, in addition to features found on Arduino IDE Monitor or Plotter it offers:
-- Serial over BLE
+- Serial over BLE (NUS)
 - Recording of received data
 - Extended charting of the data

 Throughput is similar to other serial terminal programs.
-Data is transmitted using N

 This program is written in python using PyQt <img src="docs/pyqt.png" height="30"/> and Bleak <img src="docs/bleak.png" height="30"/> as well as PyQtGraph <img src="docs/pyqtgraph.png" height="30"/> or fastplotlib <img src="docs/fastplotlib.png" height="30"/>.